 2 Specific design provisions include the implementation of heaters for decontamination of sensitive surfaces, of shutters and baffles.

-3 Operations include shielding during dumping, thrusters firing or venting,, decontamination of sensitive surfaces through exposure to the Sun.
+3 Operations include shielding during dumping, thrusters firing or venting, decontamination of sensitive surfaces through exposure to the Sun.

 ECSS-Q-ST-70-01_0500063